Cinnamon Applesauce Granola

 - The lower oven temperature helps this granola bake evenly without burning.

 - Spread the granola into an even layer.
-Using a silicone baking mat is a great way to be sure the granola doesn’t stick to the pan.
+Using parchment paper or a silicone baking mat is a great way to be sure the granola doesn’t stick to the pan.

-- Be sure to keep a close eye on the granola and flip it halfway through baking so it browns evenly.
+- Be sure to keep a close eye on the granola and rotate the pan halfway through baking so it browns evenly.

 How to Make Clumpy Granola

-I decided to try making granola with applesauce in order to get those clumpy pieces without needing to using so much oil.
+I decided to try making granola with applesauce in order to get those clumpy pieces without needing to use so much oil.
 But let’s just clarify, this recipe is not low-fat.
 Instead, it’s packed with healthy fats thanks to walnuts and a bit of coconut oil.
-This combination helps to create clumps that hold together.
-So while there isn’t a lot of oil in this recipe, it is still quite satisfying thanks to those walnuts!
-Alright, let’s get baking.
+This combination helps the clumps hold together.
+The other secret is in the method: press the granola down firmly before it bakes, leave it alone in the oven instead of stirring, and let it cool completely on the pan.
+That hands-off approach is what gives you those big, crunchy clusters.

 This granola smelled amazing coming out of the oven, thanks to all the cinnamon.
 I made this on Saturday night while Alex was watching football and I found myself going back for another handful.
 Watch out, this stuff is addicting!
 I ended up putting it on my yogurt bowl the next morning and packing some for the road when I went to our Northern Virginia office.
 It makes a perfect snack!